WICG/first-party-sets/signed_assertions.md

 If a document has a service worker attached, its subresource fetches go through the service worker.
 This does _not_ trigger related website set logic as this fetch is, at this point, a funny IPC.
 If the service worker makes a request in response, the related website set logic will fire as above.

 Finally, if a site already has a service worker, it should still be able to deploy related website sets.
 However that service worker effectively translates navigation fetches into subresource fetches, and only top-level navigations discover new sets.
-We resolve this by moving `Sec-Fetch-Party-Set` header processing to the navigation logic.
+We resolve this by moving `Sec-Related-Website-Set` header processing to the navigation logic.
 If the header is present, whether it came from the network directly or the service worker, we attempt to validate the set.
 This is fine because the header is not directly trusted.

 ## Open questions